studiogangster/Blakc-Architecture/README.md

 ### Note:
-#### The techstack is selected while keeping in mind, not to have any explicit dependency on cloud / infrastructure vendor, so that deployment or migration can be done without any hassle.
+#### The techstack was finalized, keeping in mind to not to have any explicit dependency on a particular cloud / infrastructure vendor, so as to make deployment / migration hassle free in near future.

 <br>

 # Architecture

 #### **Blakc** follows layered microservices architecture.
 This not only makes it easier to develop resillient & scalable app, but will also allow individual controbutors to develop delegated task parallely, reducing time to ship and faster development.
-### Each latyer in the architecture can easily be scaled horizontally, making it easy to avoid any bottleneck.
+### Each individual layer can be easily scaled horizontally, making it easy to avoid any bottleneck.
 <br>
 <img src="./chat/chat.png">